tikv/rfcs/text/2019-02-26-tikv-client-command-line.md

 focuses mostly on the *management* of a TiKV cluster instead of a *client* for the cluster.

-With the `tikv-client` crate users will find a way to interact with their TiKV cluster from their application.
+With the `tikv-client` Rust crate users will find a way to interact with their TiKV cluster from their application.
 Some users will find it desirable to be able to inspect their cluster from a command line tool, or otherwise outside of their application.